-All government and corporate fixed income securities must be rated BBB - or better at time of purchase, are not rated by all or any of these rating agencies as long as they are rated investment grade by T. Rowe's internal credit evaluation, Commercial paper and other short-term debt obligations must be rated A1 or equivalent.
+All government and corporate fixed income securities must be rated BBB- or better at time of purchase,

+GNMA, FNMA, and FHLMC mortgage-backed securities may be purchased even if they are not rated by all or any of these rating agencies as long as they are rated investment grade by T. Rowe's internal credit evaluation,

+Commercial paper and other short-term debt obligations must be rated A1 or equivalent.